davan690/nzcensus2013/README.md

 the `.xls` file to the `.xlsx` format.
 See the script [`data-raw/extract.R`](https://github.com/nacnudus/nzcensus2013/blob/master/data-raw/extract.R).

+A similar package, [nzcensus](https://github.com/ellisp/nzelect), wraps the finer-grained meshblock-level data.
+An advantage of the aggregate data in `nzcensus2013` is that certain totals and aggregations have been performed by Stats NZ themselves, *before* random rounding, so that they are more accurate than home-brewed aggregations on the randomly-rounded meshblock data.
+The meshblock data in `nzcensus` has many advantages, too, so ... horses for courses.

 Other New Zealand dataset by the same author:

 * [nzpullover](https://nacnudus.github.io/nzpullover) -- road policing